 9. Stabilisers Are Unnecessary additions to landfill

-Because they are not built to last, they generally will have a lifespan of one bike and eventually just contribute to landfill.
+Because they are not built to last, stabilisers generally be only used on one bike before they head to landfill.

 10. Stabilisers add to a bike's carbon footprint